 Dermal fillers are volumising gels that can be used to restore lost volume, add volume in areas of natural deficiency and reshape facial features.

-HA dermal fillers are temporary and reversible.
+Dermal fillers are temporary and reversible.
 Longevity is said to be between 6 and 18 months depending on the product type and personal biological characteristics that cannot be predicted or controlled.
-Despite this, it is generally accepted that the longevity of HA fillers is unpredictable.
+Despite this, it is generally accepted that the longevity of fillers is unpredictable.
 Rarely, they may be metabolised by the body in only a few months.
-More frequently, HA gels are seen to last many years (as evidenced by MRI studies of the face performed years after dermal filler injection).
+More frequently, fillers are seen to last many years (as evidenced by MRI studies of the face performed years after dermal filler injection).

 Dermal Fillers Considerations

 Longevity is an important consideration when deciding whether or not to undergo dermal filler treatment.
 It is critical to appreciate that filler longevity cannot be guaranteed, and you must make your decision based on probability of longevity.
 Many people who claim that filler doesn’t last on them fail to appreciate the following key considerations:

 - Lack of visible effect does not mean that the filler is not still present;

 - Initial swelling may give the appearance of a more pronounced result, that once settled leaves you feeling underwhelmed, or ailing to see an appreciable difference (people are generally quick to forget how they appeared before a treatment);

 - Fillers can migrate to other areas of the face (generally when higher volumes are used more frequently);